Assessment

 A variation of this state test, called MTAS or Minnesota Test of Academic Skills, is individually administered for students with the most significant cognitive disabilities.

-Assessment results are available immediately to teachers in NWEA.
-Data are shared with students and families at conferences and/or through the mail within a month of testing.
+Results are available immediately to teachers in FastBridge; Data are shared with students and families via PowerSchool and during conferences.

 High School Assessments